DependableSystemsLab/AChecker/README.md

 ### Building AChecker

-To build the tool manually, we provide a `requirements.txt` file and the script `setup.py` to simply install depedencies required by AChecker and to build everything as follows.
+To build the tool manually, we provide a `requirements.txt` file and the script `setup.py` to simply install the dependencies AChecker requires and build everything as follows.

 Run the following command.
-Please make sure you are using python 3.8 or higher.
+Please make sure you are using Python 3.8 or higher.

 ```
 cd AChecker